johanbijlsma/forestry-blog/docs/bio.md

 ![](/forestry-sidebar-settings.png)

-See [Forestry documentation](https://forestry.io/docs) if you want to know more.
+See [Forestry documentation](https://forestry.io/docs) if you want to know more. -->

+## Johan Bijlsma

+A creative front-end dev who loves building out cool projects together with a team.
+Based in Gouda, The Netherlands, I work for a local company specialised in Microsoft services and Consulting called ShareValue, where I joined the Front-end team in June off 2018.
+I really love working on the look and feel part off a site or application.